Evanto/awesome-data-catalogs/README.md

 # Awesome Data Discovery and Observability

-This repository contains a curated list of awesome data data catalogs and observability platforms that will help you discover, observe and manage data in your organization.
+This repository contains a curated collection of awesome data data catalogs and observability platforms that will help you discover, observe and manage data in your organization.

 <br>